ubiqsecurity/ubiq-java/README.md

 The <b>key_caching</b> section contains values to control how and when keys are cached.

 - <b>ttl_seconds</b> indicates how many seconds a cache element should remain before it must be re-retrieved. (default: 1800)
+- <b>structured</b> indicates whether keys will be cached when doing structured encryption and decryption. (default: true)
+- <b>unstructured</b> indicates whether keys will be cached when doing unstructured decryption. (default: true)
+- <b>encrypt</b> indicates if keys should be stored encrypted.
+If keys are encrypted, they will be harder to access via memory, but require them to be decrypted with each use. (default: false)

 ```json
 {